hddm-devs/hddm/docs/source/howto.rst

 categorical variable which will be dummy-coded.

 Internally, ``HDDM`` uses ``Patsy`` for the spcification of the linear model.
-The `patsy documentation`_ gives a complete overview of the functionality.
+The `Patsy`_ documentation gives a complete overview of the functionality.

 You can also pass a list to linear model descriptors if you want to